 Scroll through to learn about more about these elite advisors.

 Finalists for the ranking had to be no older than 39 as of Dec.
-31, 2017 and be employed at the regional broker-dealers.
+31, 2017, and be employed at wirehouses, regional broker-dealers or boutique wealth management firms.
 Production totals were used to determine the rankings.